artificertech/filament-multi-context/README.md

 Now you may generate resources and pages for that context.
 Lets create your first ContextualPage

-# !!!
-The commands are still a work in progress.
+## !!!
+The overrides of the default commands are still a work in progress.
 For now just create a Page/Resource normally and move it into the appropriate context folder and add the ContextualPage trait to the class

 ```bash